kamalova/Microsoft-Movie-Studio-Analysis/README.md

 ## Project Overview

-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.
+I have been charged with exploring what types of films are currently doing the best at the box office then translating those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+Based on the datasets available have been found as a successful movie genres are fantasy, mystery and horror that production budget over the 1 million dollars.
+The most profitable movie directors - Francis Lawrence, Kenneth Branagh, Zack Snyder, and screenwriters - Brian Lynch, Christopher Nolan, Jack Kirby that produced more than 5 movies each.
+Microsoft can use this analysis to target their genres, movie directors, and screenwriters of their upcoming movie endeavors to earn the highest amount of revenue possible.

 ### Business Problem

-Microsoft sees all the big companies creating original video content and they want to get in on the fun.
-They have decided to create a new movie studio, but they don’t know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+Most of the big companies were creating an original video content.
+Microsoft also wanted to try its hand at this field by creating its own movie studio.
+Even though they were willing to invest, they were not sure where to start, without having enough knowledge about the movie industry.
+To help Microsoft, I was instructed to study which types of films are currently showing the best results at the box office, and translate my findings into actionable insights that the head of Microsoft can decide what the content of the studio shoul be.
+There are many aspects of films that can affect to profitability, having studied them, I based my analysis on three main factors:

+Movie Genres (categories that define a movie based on its narrative elements): Which genres of movie content are currently the most successful in terms of their return on investment (ROI)?
+Movie Directors (gives a film creative direction by guiding actors through each scene): Who are the top directors from the standpoint of movies profitability?
+Movie Writers (writes movie scripts or screenplays): Who are the top screenwriters in terms of the movies' average profit?
+I assume that the answers to these questions are one of the main parts of the steps that should be taken into account to create the most cost-effective film in the digital world.

 ### The Data